maskone66/Genetics-Enhanced_LSTM/README.md

 # Genetics-Enhanced_LSTM
-This repo contains a Python notebook implementation of hyperparameter tuning of
+This repo contains a Python notebook implementation of hyperparameter tuning of LSTM